Office of Management and Budget

 Debt Service Unit

-Steven D. Conkling, Debt Manager – Steven D. Conklin joined the Nassau County Office of Management & Budget in July 2010.
+Steven D. Conkling, Debt Manager – Steven D. Conkling joined the Nassau County Office of Management & Budget in July 2010.
 He is responsible for debt service appropriations and structuring all debt issuances to meet the County’s cash flow and capital needs.
 Prior to joining OMB, he was the County Treasurer beginning in March 2006.
-Prior to joining the County, e worked in investment banking, specializing in mergers and acquisitions.
+Prior to joining the County, he worked in investment banking, specializing in mergers and acquisitions.
 From 2001 to 2005, Mr. Conkling was an Investment Vice President in Prudential Financial Inc.’s Corporate Mergers & Acquisitions Group of Chase Securities, Inc. As a member of Chase’s Corporate Finance Department from 1988 to 1994, he assisted in managing and executing the bank’s mergers and acquisitions, capital markets activities, and holding company liquidity.
 He earned a M.B.A. from New York University Stern School of Business and a B.S. in Finance and Economics from Boston College.